jonyzhang2023/awesome-humanoid-manipulation/README.md

 A curated list of awesome papers and resources on **humanoid manipuation**, or humanoid robot-object interaction.
 This repo is inspired by [awesome-humanoid-learning](https://github.com/jonyzhang2023/awesome-humanoid-learning).

+_Note_: We also included papers on the relevant topics:

+1. Bimanual multi-fingered manipulation
+2. Dual-arm manipulation with other end effectors ([#1](https://github.com/Tsunami-kun/awesome-humanoid-manipulation/issues/1))
-_Note_: We also included papers on two relevant topics: 1) Bimanual multi-fingered manipulation 2) humanoid or digital human manipulation in physically based animation.
+3. humanoid or digital human manipulation in physically based animation.

 ---